Noyin/SDCND-Vehicle-Detection/writeup.md

 hist_bins = 32
 ```

 In code cell 21, I also implemented a `add_heat` function to generate a heat map of detected vehicles.
-The following shows bounding boxes on detected veicles  for test images using sliding window and their corresponding heatmaps:
+The following shows bounding boxes on detected vehicles  for test images using sliding window and their corresponding heatmaps:

 ![alt text][image4a]
 ![alt text][image4b]